labd/go-commercelayer-sdk/api/docs/PATCHShippingCategoriesShippingCategoryId200ResponseData.md

 ### GetAttributes

-`func (o *PATCHShippingCategoriesShippingCategoryId200ResponseData) GetAttributes() PATCHShippingCategoriesShippingCategoryId200ResponseDataAttributes`
+`func (o *PATCHShippingCategoriesShippingCategoryId200ResponseData) GetAttributes() PATCHShippingCategoriesShippingCategoryIdRequestDataAttributes`

 GetAttributes returns the Attributes field if non-nil, zero value otherwise.

 ### GetAttributesOk

-`func (o *PATCHShippingCategoriesShippingCategoryId200ResponseData) GetAttributesOk() (*PATCHShippingCategoriesShippingCategoryId200ResponseDataAttributes, bool)`
+`func (o *PATCHShippingCategoriesShippingCategoryId200ResponseData) GetAttributesOk() (*PATCHShippingCategoriesShippingCategoryIdRequestDataAttributes, bool)`

 GetAttributesOk returns a tuple with the Attributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetAttributes

-`func (o *PATCHShippingCategoriesShippingCategoryId200ResponseData) SetAttributes(v PATCHShippingCategoriesShippingCategoryId200ResponseDataAttributes)`
+`func (o *PATCHShippingCategoriesShippingCategoryId200ResponseData) SetAttributes(v PATCHShippingCategoriesShippingCategoryIdRequestDataAttributes)`

 SetAttributes sets Attributes field to given value.